mooeypoo/MWStew/README.md

 ## Contribute
 This is fully open source tool.
 It will be hosted so anyone that wants to use it can do so without running the script.

+Contributions are extremely appreciated.
+Here are ways you can help:

+* Test the form and add bug reports and/or feature requests to the [issues](https://github.com/mooeypoo/MWStew/issues).
+* Add hooks to the form (there are many to add!)
+Read about [adding hooks to MWStew!](https://github.com/mooeypoo/MWStew/wiki/Adding-Hooks).
+* Fix bugs or issues and submit pull requests.

 Pull requests are welcome!
 Please participate and help make this a great tool!

 ## Authors